Perlkonig/grav-plugin-pubmed/README.md

 ## Customization

-Each element of the citation has a class assigned to it for easy styling.
+Each citation is enclosed in a named `<div></div>`.
+Each element of the citation also has a class assigned to it for easy styling.
 Copy the `pubmed.css` file from the `plugins/pubmed/assets` folder and add it to your theme's ``assets`` folder.
 Edit as you see fit.